igoramadas/cloudflare-allowme/README.md

 # Cloudflare AllowMe

-A simple Node.js service / tool to automatically manage a list of IPs in your Cloudflare's zone firewall.
+A pratical, highly configurable Node.js service / tool to automatically manage a list of allowed IPs in your Cloudflare's zone firewall.
+Very useful if you self-host and want to protect services like Home Assistant, Plex, WordPress etc.

-If you have a specific server that needs to be accessible from the internet, and you:
+## How does it work?

-- Use Cloudflare as a DNS proxy / firewall
+This service must be deployed to a platform accessible from anywhere (AWS, GCP, Azure, your own VPS, etc).
+It listens on port 8080 by default, and has 2 main endpoints:

-- Allow only IPs from Cloudflare to access your server from the outside
+- `/allow` to allow the client IP
-- Want a more granular, temporal access control via IP restrictions
+- `/block` to block the client IP

-Then this might be a good fit for you!
+You should call these endpoints (mostly the /allow) from your devices to add or remove your current IP address to the list of IPs allowed on your Cloudflare's zone firewall.
+IPs are then automatically removed from the list after some time (1 day by default).

 ### Ultra quick start